 Troubleshooting Pond Problems

-One of the most frequent pond problems starts with the arrival of a few Canadian geese.
+One of the most frequent pond problems starts with the arrival of a few Canada geese.
 These majestic looking birds instantly make a new pond look more natural and lived in.